-The principal changes in our financial condition from 2022 compared to 2021 resulted from additions to transmission and distribution assets and additional long-term debt.
-The average interest rate on our long-term debt remained flat for this period: 3.3% as of December 31, 2022, and December 31, 2021.
+The principal changes in our financial condition from 2023 compared to 2022 resulted from additions to transmission and distribution assets and additional long-term debt.
+The average interest rate on our long-term debt was 3.5% and 3.3% respectively for December 31, 2023 and December 31, 2022.